Arash217/performance-matters-1819/README.md

 npm install
 ```

-Run the server (will use port 3000)
+Run the server (will use port 3100 for HTTP and port 3101 for HTTP2)
 ```bash
 npm start
 ```